Foster Grant

 Foster Grant, or FosterGrant, is an American brand of eyewear founded by Sam Foster in 1919.
-The Foster Grant brand is a subsidiary company of FGX International, a consumer goods wholesaler with headquarters in Smithfield, Rhode Island, which has been owned by Essilor since 2010.
+The Foster Grant brand is a subsidiary company of FGX International, a consumer goods wholesaler with headquarters in Smithfield, Rhode Island, which has been owned by Essilor, today EssilorLuxottica, since 2010.

 History

 In 1919 in Leominster, Massachusetts, Sam Foster left his employer, the pioneering plastics manufacturer Viscoloid, to form his own plastics company in a former industrial laundry.

 In the 1850s, celluloid was invented as a substitute for substances such as ivory and tortoiseshell.
-One major use for the new substance was in the production of hair combs, and this was Foster's first major product.
+One major use for the new substance was in the production of hair combs, and this was Foster's first major product at his new company.

 Foster Grant's original production line was ladies' hair accessories; over the company's lifetime, they have also produced other plastic materials, including heart-lung pumps.